strawberryjellyfish/jellyfish-counter/readme.txt

 using the [jellyfish_counter] shortcode.
 * The Odometer class has been extended further and renamed JellyfishOdometer.
 * General code cleanups and function / variable renaming
+* Added completedFunction attribute to jellyfish-odometer.js to allow defining a callback function that will be triggered when the counter completes
+* Continuous counter timestamps use your blogs local time instead of UTC
+* Updated Readme

 = 1.2 =
-* Another major refactoring of JavaScript.
+* Another major re-factoring of JavaScript.
 All counter functions are now part of the odometer class which now takes it's configuration from data attributes on the counter container element.
 No more inline JavaScript!
 * Much of the inline CSS has now been abstracted to a base stylesheet making